When you buy through our links, we may earn a commission. Products or services may be offered by an affiliated entity. Learn more.

 2. Body Scan Meditation

-Many people use meditation practices to invite calm and to promote mental and physical well-being.
+Many people use meditation to invite calm and to promote mental and physical well-being.
 Body scans are a type of meditation that involve directing attention to different areas of the body without judging the sensations that arise.

 - Lie in bed face up with your hands at your side.